You Can Buy Happiness

 Simply having a lot of money won't automatically increase your sense of well-being, but it is possible to spend well.
 Don't just buy stuff – buy happiness.

-The Minimalist Wardrobe: Buy Less, Choose Well, and Dress with Confidence Every Day.* If you've enjoyed my posts about creating a capsule wardrobe, I think you'll like what I gathered in this 10,000+ word e-book.
+The Minimalist Wardrobe: Buy Less, Choose Well, and Dress with Confidence Every Day.* If you've enjoyed my posts about creating a capsule wardrobe, I think you'll like what I gathered here.
 Some of the content is old (but always good to read again!), some is completely revised, and some is absolutely new and not available on the blog.
 If you'd like a little reference to inspire your closet makeover, this is the book for you!

 * This blog is reader-supported.
 If you buy through my links, I may earn a small commission.